-The Hull Identification Number (HIN) is located on the starboard side of the transom.
-Be sure to record the HIN (and the engine serial numbers) in the space provided above.
-Please refer to the HIN for any correspondence or orders.
+- The Hull Identification Number (HIN) is located on the starboard side of the transom. - Record the HIN (and the engine serial numbers) in the space provided above. - Please refer to the HIN for any correspondence or orders.

-© 2002 Bayliner Technical Publications.
+© 2003 Bayliner Technical Publications.
 All rights reserved.